 We complement stock data with accounting data from Compustat's North America database and analyst forecast data from I/B/E/S. We use accounting data from the latest 2019 quarterly results referring to periods ending before January 1, 2020.
-All accounting variables in our analyses are, therefore, predetermined for stock returns.26 Based on the I/B/E/S database, we also compute the changes over the Fever period in analysts' earnings forecasts.
+All accounting variables in our analyses are, therefore, predetermined to stock returns.
+Based on the I/B/E/S database, we also compute the changes over the Fever period in analysts' earnings forecasts.
 Specifically, we compute the change in mean EPS forecasts between February 20, 2020, and March 19, 2020, normalized by the stock price on December 31, 2019, and multiply it by 100.
 For each firm, we focus on three different forecasting horizons: 2020 (accounting year ending in Q2-2020), 2021, and 2022.
 We trim the forecast revisions at the 1st and 99th percentiles.

 We obtain information on firms' environmental and social (ES) performance from two distinct sources.
 First, we employ MSCI's Intangible Value Assessment (IVA) database, which has been used in several academic studies (e.g., Liang and Renneboog, 2017).
-We define the variable ES (msci) as the average of the MSCI IVA's scores on the environmental
+We define the variable ES (msci) as the average of the MSCI IVA's scores on the environmental and the social pillar in 2018, before our period of analysis.
+For robustness, we alternatively employ the environmental and social scores from Thomson Reuters Refinitiv (ASSET4), used by Albuquerque et al. (2020).